 Our data also include measures of district reported shares of students who enroll in inperson or hybrid modality when given the option.
-One key issue with using the district modality choice is that even if a district is in-person or hybrid they will often give parents the option of keeping their children in a remote instruction, and evidence suggests that take-up of this option may be substantial (e.g., Education Policy Innovation Collaborative, 2020).
-Hence, while the district modality is a policy decision, the impact of modality on COVID rates is a function of the interaction of modality preferences of parents and the district policy.
-In both states, districts report these shares in ranges, though the actual ranges differ slightly.
-Further, while Michigan reports both in-person and hybrid shares, Washington only reports the combination of students enrolled in these modalities.
-Hence, we estimate model (1) with the following modality variables:
+One issue with using the district modality choice is that even if a district is in-person or hybrid they will often give parents the option of keeping their children in a remote instruction, and evidence suggests that take-up of this option may be substantial (e.g., Education Policy Innovation Collaborative, 2020).
+Hence, while the district modality is a policy decision, the impact of modality on COVID rates is a function of the interaction of modality preferences of parents and the district policy; for this reason, we interpret findings on district modality as intent to treat estimates.

+In both states, districts report estimated shares of students in-person in ranges.
+Though as we note above, the ranges and specificity by modality differ across states.
+We use this information to estimate model (1) with the following modality variables: